California LLC Employee Worker Bond: A Comprehensive Guide

 How Much Does the California LLC Employee/Worker Bond Cost?

-The $100,000 California Contractor’s LLC Employee/Worker surety bond can cost anywhere between $1,354 to $5,000 per year.
+The $100,000 California Contractor’s LLC Employee/Worker surety bond can cost anywhere between $1,354 to $5,000 per year or $136 to $500 per month.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 We also offer easy interest-free financing for premiums over $500.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 $100,000 California LLC Employee Worker Bond Cost